Import Data dialog box

 This file type uses the following CSV format, and the first row contains column titles:

 The following example from a standard CSV file shows 3 measurements: an interrupt rate, a file IO rate and a CPU usage.
 The first row shows an interrupt rate of 1122.19, an IO rate of 4.18, and a CPU busy percentage of 1.59:

 date, time, interrupt rate, File IO rate, CPU busy percent

-This file type is identical to Standard Comma Separated Files except for an additional Master column which specifies that row's particular breakdown of a more general measurement.
+This file type is identical to Standard CSV files, except for an additional Master column which specifies that row's particular breakdown of a more general measurement.
 For example, a Standard CSV file may contain data points of a machine's total CPU usage at a given moment:

 However, if the total CPU usage can be further broken up into CPU time per-process, then a Master-Detail CSV file can be created with an extra column ProcessName, containing the name of a process.

-Each row contains the measurement of a specific process's CPU usage only.
-The format will be the following:
+Each row contains the measurement of a specific process's CPU usage only, with the following format:

 date, time, process name, CPU used, elapsed time used